needle-engine/facefilter/package/README.md

 | `face-filter-layout` | (optional, 2D only) Either `procreate`, `mediapipe` or `canonical`.
 Default `mediapipe`
 | `face-filter-scale` | (optional, 3D only) Apply scale to the 3D face filter model (e.g. `face-filter-scale=".5"`)
 | `face-filter-offset` | (optional, 3D only) Offset the 3D face filter model (e.g. `face-filter-offset="0.0, 0.1, 0.1"`)
+| `face-filter-max-faces` | (optional) How many faces should be tracked automatically.
+Default: `1`
+| `face-filter-show-video` | (optional) Should the camera videofeed be rendered in the background?
+Default: `true`.
+Can be set to `0` to hide the videofeed in the background.
+| `face-filter-video-selector` | (optional) HTML selector for a HTMLVideoElement.
+Useful if you want to render provide your own video element on the website elsewhere.
+If none is provided a hidden video element will be created automatically.

 #### HTML Example